BUSOLA12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. It displays the third line
 7. It redirect an echo to a file
 8. It writes into a file the results of a command
+9. It duplicates the last line of the content of a file